Check Christian Dior Cosmetic Batch Code

 Christian Dior FAQ

-Dior batch code and freshness notes
+Dior batch code, expiry, and freshness lookup

 Before you rely on the decoded date